 Don't forget the sunscreen (non-aerosol) and a hat.
 Bring some warmer clothes for cool nights.
-The average high temperature in Ashford CT in July is 80°F, the average low is 63°F, the mean temperature is 71°F. Bring appropriate clothing for these temperatures.
+The average high temperature in Haliburton, ON in July is 68°F, the max high is 76°F, (we have had 40°F) the mean temperature is 71°F, rain 3.7 inches.
+Bring appropriate clothing for these conditions.